Vejby Treasure: Discovery

 The wrecked cog was one of two wrecks in the area examined by a diver in the 1920s.
 The wreck seemed only to contain ballast stones and did therefore not catch his attention.
 The other wreck contained rusted-together rifles, which were lifted with an explosive charge, so that he could see if more precious metals were hidden underneath them.
 He did not find anything and therefore lost interest in the site.

 The 16-year-old archeologically interested schoolboy Jesper Egesø spotted a tin plate sticking out of the sand when he was diving at the site during the summer of 1975.
 He reported his find to the National Museum of Denmark's Department of Medieval History, whose experts were not able to date it, but they passed the information on to the museum's Ship-Historic Laboratory.
 They arranged an inspection with the finder in early summer 1976, but due to bad weather it had to be postponed.
 Egesø promised to keep the wreck under observation and not to tell anyone about it.
 Shortly thereafter, as he went diving there again, he discovered 94 gold coins.
 A team of experts were immediately sent to the site by the Ship-Historic Laboratory.
 They spent the next ten days surveying it.
 This led to the discovery of another 16 gold coins, one copper coin, fragments of pots and jugs made of bronze and tin, textile fragments and a range of other objects.
 Egesø received a Danefæ compensation of DKK 15,000.
 The wreck of the cog was six weeks later lifted and transported to Copenhagen for conservation.

 Description

-The 111 coins have a total weight of 694 grams.
+The 111 coins have a total weight of 694 g.
 109 of the 110 gold coins are English nobles struck during the reign of Edward III between 1351 and 1377.
 74 of them were one-nobles, 30 were half-nobles and five quarter-nobles.
 The last gold coin was a Lübeck guilder.
 The last of the 111 coins was a Flemish nite made of almost pure copper.